JACKHUANGZEYU/Conjure_AI_Browser/README.md

   - Background tab requests (`window.open` with `_blank` disposition) open without stealing focus.
   - Silent popups (no user gesture, e.g., pop-unders, ad scripts) are automatically blocked.
   - External schemes (`mailto:`, `tel:`) are passed to the system's default handler.
-- AI panel (per tab, toggle via `AI`):
+- **AI Assistant Panel** (per tab, toggle via `AI` button):
+  - **Context Modes**: Control how the AI uses page content:
+    - `Auto` (default): AI uses page context when relevant, answers generally otherwise
+    - `Page only`: AI strictly uses only page content; says "not found on page" for unrelated questions
+    - `General`: AI ignores page content entirely, answers from general knowledge
+  - **Quick Actions** (one-click AI features):
+    - `📄 Summarize`: Summarize the current page in bullet points
+    - `📌 Key Points`: Extract 5-8 key points from the page
+    - `💡 Explain Selection`: Highlight text on the page, then click to get an explanation
+    - `⚖ Compare Tabs`: Select 2+ tabs and generate a comparison table
+    - `🗑 Clear`: Clear the conversation and stored selection
+  - **Selection Preview**: Shows captured text from the page; click ✕ to clear
-  - Model picker only; uses the global API key from the Settings tab.
+  - Model picker (`gemini-2.5-flash` or `gemini-3.0-pro`); uses the global API key from Settings
-  - Chat-style log with per-tab conversation memory; scrollable log and fixed-height input with send button.
+  - Chat-style log with per-tab conversation memory; scrollable log and fixed-height input
-  - Uses current page text AND visual content (screenshots) as context when answering.
+  - Uses current page text AND visual content (screenshots) as context when answering
-  - Can analyze images, maps, charts, and other visual elements on the page.
+  - Can analyze images, maps, charts, and other visual elements on the page
 - **Find in Page**: Chrome-style find overlay for searching within web pages.
   - Open with Ctrl+F; type to search with incremental highlighting.
   - Enter for next match, Shift+Enter for previous match.